'Being teenage champion interrupted growing up'

 In her first piece at the Australian Open, the seventh seed discusses coping with the attention of being such a young major champion and dealing with her own expectations.

 Coming into last year's Australian Open, I was less confident than I am now.
-Even although I had won a Grand Slam, I felt I had to prove it wasn't just the two weeks at the French Open when I played well.
+Even though I had won a Grand Slam, I felt I had to prove it wasn't just the two weeks at the French Open when I played well.

 After Roland Garros, I felt my whole world had turned upside down.
 The first few months were really hard in balancing my tennis work and off-court responsibilities.

-I had a lot of media attention - in Poland particularly but also abroad - and it was the first time I signed a big partnership with a sponsor.
+I had a lot of media attention - in Poland particularly but also abroad - and it was the first time I had signed a big partnership with a sponsor.

 I remember coming to Australia - that was the first Grand Slam after I won in Paris - and being in a different time zone to Poland meant I could switch my phone off completely.
 It was really cool for me and gave me a lot of peaceful time.

-But, leading up to the Australian Open, I was still really nervous for a week and my performance wasn't as good as the French Open.
+But, leading up to the Australian Open, I was still really nervous for a week and my performance wasn't as good as at the French Open.

 Right now, a year on and going into the 2022 Australian Open, I'm in my calm mood.
 I'm going to chill and see what's going to come.

-After winning a Grand Slam you might think 'I can now be happy for the rest of my life' but it is totally the opposite.
+After winning a Grand Slam you might think 'I can now be happy for the rest of my life' but it is totally the opposite to that.
 I wasn't aware it would be like that.

 I expected a lot from myself and wanted to show people that I could play like that all of the time.
 It was kind of impossible.